Itinerant quantum critical point with frustration and non-Fermi-liquid: Quantum scaling analysis

-Next we discuss the scaling behavior at the QCP obtained from Ising spin susceptibility, $\chi(T,h,\mathbf{q},\omega_n)$.
-We define $\mathbf{q}=\mathbf{k}-\mathbf{Q}$ as the relative momentum vector.
-In the absence of fermions, the QCP is in the 2+1D XY universality class.
-Because the anomalous dimension for this universality class is extremely small ($\eta=0.02$), essentially impossible to observe in QMC simulations, we will ignore it (setting $\eta=0$) for simplicity.
-Within this approximation, the Ising spin susceptibility takes the following form near the QCP, $\chi= \frac{1}{c_{t}T^{2}+c_{h}|h-h_c|^{\gamma}+c_q |\mathbf{q}|^2 + c_{\omega} \omega^{2}}$.
 In the presence of itinerant fermions, the fermion-boson coupling will modify the scaling behavior at the phase transition.
 Because of its strong coupling nature, to understand this itinerant QCP is a challenging task.
 In the past decades, various scenarios and approximations have been utilized, which can be largely classified into three categories: (1) to the leading order, i.e. within the random phase approximation (RPA), the fermion Landau damping introduces an extra linear $\omega$ term to $\chi^{-1}$, which dominates the lower-energy quantum dynamics, transforming the dynamic critical exponent $z$ from $1$ to $2$~\cite{Hertz1976}.
 (2) Starting from the RPA effective theory, the RG analysis by Millis suggests that the T dependence in $\chi^{-1}$ flows from $T^2$ to $T$ (with logarithmic corrections) at low temperature, $\ln[\ln(1/T)] \gg 1$~\cite{Millis1993}.
 These results (linear $\omega$ and $T$ dependence) are known as the Hertz-Millis-Moriya theory~\cite{Moriya1985}.
 Because the effective dimension here is $z+d=4$, the upper critical dimension for a $\phi^4$-theory, anomalous dimensions are not expected within these approximations.
-However, (3) by further taking into account higher-order fermionic contributions beyond the RPA, additional non-local interactions arises, which has been argued to result in the breakdown of the Hertz-Millis-Moriya theory, e.g., finite anomalous exponent~\cite{Abanov2004}.
+However, (3) by further taking into account higher-order fermionic contributions beyond the RPA, additional non-local interactions arises, which has been argued to result in the breakdown of the Hertz-Millis-Moriya theory, e.g., finite anomalous exponent~\cite{Abanov2003,Abanov2004,Metlitski2010,Sur2016}.
 In this work, our objective is to compare the unbiased numerical results with predictions from all these three categories.
-Our results show good agreement with the first two, consistent with the Hertz-Millis-Moriya theory, while anomalous exponents are not observed.
+Our results show good agreement with the first two, consistent with the Hertz-Millis-Moriya theory, while gives a very small upper bound on the numerical value of the anomalous exponents.
+The details of our results are presented in the following.